DanielePalaia/checkmk/README.md

 - we are interested in how you structure and document your POC

 ## Infrastructure used
-We could use a set of K8s clusters deployed on the Cloud like GKE to have automatic access to a Cloud Load Balancer to be able to have autmatic access from the internet with an external-ip but given the simple usage of the POC we can just use a couple of local K8s clusters developed with Kind and expose the deployed service to be accessed locally.
+We could use a set of K8s clusters deployed on the Cloud like GKE to have a Cloud LoadBalancer automatically provisioned for us from the Cloud provider to be able to have automatic access from the internet with an external-ip but given the simple usage of the POC I think we can just use a couple of local K8s clusters deployed with Kind and expose the deployed service as NodePort and access it from localhost.

 We can create a couple of K8s clusters locally with Kind in this way:

 ```
-kind create cluster --name rabbitmq-1
+ kind create cluster --config ./config/kind-config.yaml --name rabbitmq-1
-kind create cluster --name rabbitmq-2
+ kind create cluster --config ./config/kind-config-2.yaml --name rabbitmq-2
 ```

+kind-config.yaml is just used to add an externalPortMapping to the kind clusters for port 31671/31672 that will be used to map RabbitMQ 15672 as NodePort

 We could also simulate a LoadBalancer using tools like MetaLB: https://metallb.io/ or another similar solution and configure it with Kind to have an external-ip but I'll leave it for this POC.

 ## Chart used

-Bitnami offers a lot of Open Source helm charts offered in a OCI format.
+Bitnami offers a lot of Open Source helm charts released in a OCI format.
-I have chosen to use RabbitMQ.
+I have chosen to use RabbitMQ :)

-There are two charts of RabbitMQ offered:
+There are two charts of RabbitMQ offered by Bitnami:
 * RabbitMQ cluster operator: https://github.com/bitnami/charts/tree/main/bitnami/rabbitmq-cluster-operator
 * RabbitMQ: https://github.com/bitnami/charts/tree/main/bitnami/rabbitmq